Ryuk Ransomware 2021: Data Protection Strategies

-Ryuk often encrypts Microsoft Office 365 data, that’s why it is crucial for the organizations to have a backup for Office 365 and use ransomware detection software that can stop the ransomware attack from spreading through the network.
+Ryuk often encrypts Microsoft Office 365 data, that’s why the organizations must have a backup for Office 365 and use ransomware detection software that can stop the ransomware attack from spreading through the network.
 We’ll talk about it in detail at the end of the article.

 Florida ransomware attack, June 2019.
 Ryuk attacked two city councils in Florida: Lake City, and Riviera Beach City.
 The attack immobilized local networks, forcing the councils to pay.
-The sum paid to hackers exceeded $1 million dollars.
+The sum paid to hackers exceeded $1 million.

 La Porte County, July 2019.
 The county in Indiana suffered an attack that affected nearly 7% of the local administration’s laptops.

 Hackers collected $130,000 in Bitcoin as a ransom to restore systems after the attack.
 However, the network still took days to recover completely.